seibert/ln/doc/query.rst

             ]
     }

-If a source is an array type, the entries in the ``values`` array will be lists (possibly nested, if the array has multiple dimensions), and if the source is a blob type, the value will be a string containing a URL to retrieve the appropriate blob from the Natural Log server.
+If a series is an array type, the entries in the ``values`` array will be lists (possibly nested, if the array has multiple dimensions), and if the series is a blob type, the value will be a string containing a URL to retrieve the appropriate blob from the Natural Log server.

-The default strategies for the sources (``mean`` and ``linear``) were used in the above query, but we can also decide to override them in the selector using the forms ``name:reduction`` (leaving the interpolation strategy to be the default) or ``name:reduction:interpolation`` (overriding both strategies).
+The default strategies for the series (``mean`` and ``linear``) were used in the above query, but we can also decide to override them in the selector using the forms ``name:reduction`` (leaving the interpolation strategy to be the default) or ``name:reduction:interpolation`` (overriding both strategies).

 For example, this query::